Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Development of the MCMS

-We conducted a second round of data collection with this reduced item pool, collecting responses from 1,000 Spanish and 1,200 Indian crowdworkers.
-The additional 200 responses from the Indian crowdworkers were requested due to the high amount of spam in this response set (also see Section \ref{sec:validation}), with the aim of achieving an item-to-response ratio of close to 1:20.
-Again, we iteratively removed items with low loadings (with the higher threshold of $<$ 0.7 if more than three items were left for this construct), wrong loadings, or high cross-loadings (with the threshold of $>$ 0.3).
+\textbf{Second Round of Data Collection.} We conducted a second round of data collection with this reduced item pool, collecting responses from 1,000 Spanish and 1,200 Indian crowdworkers.\footnote{India was selected because it has a significant population of crowdworkers on different platforms.
+Spain was selected in order to include a European country with a significant population of crowdworkers.} The additional 200 responses from the Indian crowdworkers were requested because of the high amount of spam received in this group (also see Section \ref{sec:validation}), with the aim of achieving an item-to-response ratio of close to 1:20.
+Again, we iteratively removed items with low loadings (with the higher threshold of $<$ 0.7 if more than three items were left for this construct) or high cross-loadings (with a threshold of $>$ 0.3).
 Furthermore, if two items were phrased very similarly and the factor had more than three items remaining, we removed the item with the lower loading.

-The final MCMS contains 18 items, with three items loading on each factor.
-Of the 18 final items, five were adapted from \cite{mwms}, four from \cite{weims}, two from \cite{teaching} and \cite{walking} each, and five items are new (but semantically based on items from existing scales).
-Like other SDT-based work motivation scales, the MCMS aims to measure motivations at the domain level of analysis (i.e. the job) as opposed to specific tasks within a job.
-Table \ref{table:mcms_items} shows the scale.
+The final MCMS contains 18 items, with three items measuring each factor.
+Of the 18 final items, five items (Am2, Introj2, Introj3, Intrin1, Intrin3) were adapted from \cite{mwms}, four items (ExMat2, Ident1, Ident2, Ident3) from \cite{weims}, two items (Am3, Introj1) from \cite{teaching}, two items (ExSoc2, Intrin2) from \cite{walking} and five items (Am1, ExMat1, ExMat3, ExSoc1, ExSoc3) are new (but semantically based on items from existing scales).
+Like other SDT-based work motivation scales such as the MWMS \cite{mwms}, the MCMS aims to measure motivations for putting effort into the job (in this case micro tasks) in general, as opposed to measuring the motivations for specific tasks within a job.
+Table~\ref{table:mcms_items} in Appendix~\ref{app:scale} shows the scale.